-Figure~\ref{fig:relax} shows the response of two representative frequency channels to a sequence of five input symbols, each held constant for 20 cavity roundtrips ($q\,=\,20$).
-After the sequence, the soliton exhibits relaxation oscillations as it returns to its stationary state.
+Figure~\ref{fig:relax} shows the response of two representative frequency channels to a sequence of five input symbols, each held constant for 20 cavity roundtrips ($q\,=\,20$), demonstrating the system’s echo state property as the reservoir dynamics relax toward a steady state while retaining a memory of previous inputs.
 The output nodes $\mathbf{x}_{\mathrm{out}}(m) $ (see Eq.~\eqref{RC_outnode}) are obtained by measuring the power in different frequency bins, averaged over $q$ successive roundtrips.
 Reservoir nodes exhibit varying power levels across the frequency spectrum.
 To preserve the dynamics of each node and prevent high-power nodes from dominating the training, we normalize each output node by its root mean square (i.e., carrying out the normalisation \(\mathbf{X}_{i,:} \;\rightarrow\; \frac{\mathbf{X}_{i,:}}{\sqrt{\frac{1}{K}\,\lVert \mathbf{X}_{i,:}\rVert_2^2}}\)).
 The reservoir output is then given by Eq.~\eqref{RC_out} with the output weights computed according to Eq.~\eqref{eq:training}.